===

 (1) Today you have come to my house-- what is here that I would offer you?

-other than that clasping you to my side, for a long time, I would hold you in my arms?
+Other than that clasping you to my side, for a long time, I would kiss you?

 (2) I became dust, I was flung to the wind, I was trampled underfoot, I was entirely annihilated--